-Easy Oatmeal Pie is an old-fashioned favorite!
-With a delicious brown sugar flavor, chewy layer of oatmeal, and flaky crust—it’s the perfect pie recipe.
+Oatmeal pie is an old-fashioned favorite with a delicious brown sugar flavor, a chewy layer of oatmeal, and flaky pastry!

 Pecan Pie’s Cousin